Quantum Computing Universal Thermalization Dynamics in a (2+1)D Lattice Gauge Theory: Methods

-\section{Circuit Representation for State Preparation, Evolution, and Measurement}
+\subsection{Circuit Representation for State Preparation, Evolution, and Measurement}

-In this Appendix, we provide circuits employed to experimentally realize state preparation, time evolution, and randomized measurement in the $Z_2$ LGT in (2+1)D within the dual Isnig formulation.
+In this Section, we provide circuits employed to experimentally realize state preparation, time evolution, and randomized measurement in the $Z_2$ LGT in (2+1)D within the dual Ising formulation.

+Our basic circuit design is depicted in \Fig{fig:circuits}.
 We label qubits with indices $q=0,\dots,L-1$, with $L=12$.
-Qubit $q=0$ corresponds to the spin at $\ell_{\bar{A}A}$ positioned at the interface between subsystem $A$ and its complement, identifiable by an orange circle in \Fig{fig:model}(c).
-Qubits $q=1,\dots,4$ represent the succeeding dual variables arranged counterclockwise at the center of plaquettes denoted by purple circles in \Fig{fig:model}(c).
+Qubit $q=0$ corresponds to the spin at $\ell_{\bar{A}A}$ positioned at the interface between subsystem $A$ and its complement, identifiable by an orange circle in \Fig{fig:model} (b).
+Qubits $q=1,\dots,4$ represent the succeeding dual variables arranged counterclockwise at the center of plaquettes denoted by purple circles in \Fig{fig:model} (b).
 Following this sequence, qubit $q=5$ resides at the opposite boundary marked as $\ell_{A\bar{A}}$, and so forth.

 Working in the electric eigenbasis and starting from an all-up spin state, we first perform single-qubit $\sigma^x$ bit-flip operations to select a randomly chosen product state in the $\sigma^z$ basis that is consistent with Gauss laws, i.e., $G_j \ket{\psi(0)}=\ket{\psi(0)}$ for all $j$.
 Recall that in the dual formulation, there are only two Gauss-law operators each located at one of the subsystem's boundaries: $G^{\rm dual}_{\bar{A}A} = \mu^z_{11}\sigma^z_0 \mu^z_1$ and $G^{\rm dual}_{A\bar{A}} = \mu^z_4\sigma^z_5 \mu^z_6$.
 Importantly, any spin configuration in either bulk, $A$ and $\bar{A}$, is physical, as in the dual formulation, only gauge-invariant degrees of freedom are kept in the bulk.